Daivaaddia/DAQ-Technical-Assessment/brainstorming.md

 ## Telemetry

 Looks like the app crashes when a random additional '}' appears in the end of the data.
 This can be fixed by simply removing the last '}' character when JSON.parse fails.
-This is not a good fix however.
+This is a bad hardcoded fix however, as it only deals with a very specific error case that we have prior knowledge of.
+There is an npm package we can use instead, jsonrepair, that fixes JSON-like strings to become valid JSON.
+I'll use this instead.

 To track whether the temp has reached outside of the accepted range more than 3 times in 5 seconds, we can use a simple counter system with timers that decrement the counter after 5 seconds.

 ## Cloud